 Enter your name in the Overseer field on page 5 of RNR.U.SCHEDULE for every section you wish to view.

 How do I set up GRS access for an instructor or TA?

-Where can I find GRS instructions to give to instructors in my department?
+Where can I find GRS instructions to give the instructors in my department?

-Midterm and Final Exam instructions are available on the Grades Department website.
+Midterm and final exam instructions are available on the Grades Department web page.